Use Case

 The Accelerating Forces

-Rising Instant & High‑Value Volumes Instant payments, SWIFT gpi, and intraday settlement cycles demand continuous matching and immediate exception detection to maintain liquidity and customer outcomes.
+Rising Instant and High-Value Volumes: Instant payments, SWIFT gpi, and intraday settlement cycles demand continuous matching and immediate exception detection to maintain liquidity and customer outcomes.

-ISO 20022 Migration & Data Expansion The industry shift to ISO 20022 introduces richer datasets (e.g. camt.052/053/054, pacs messages) that create opportunities for automation but require platforms capable of consuming, interpreting, and operationalising structured fields for investigations.
+ISO 20022 Migration and Data Expansion: The industry shift to ISO 20022 introduces richer datasets (e.g. camt.052/053/054, pacs messages) that create opportunities for automation but require platforms capable of consuming, interpreting, and operationalising structured fields for investigations.

-Operational, Liquidity & Regulatory Pressures Breaks in bank‑to‑bank flows create delays, mis‑posted cash, and liquidity risks, while regulators and partners demand transparency, fast resolution, and auditable workflows, intensifying the need for real‑time, traceable exception management.
+Operational, Liquidity and Regulatory Pressures: Breaks in bank-to-bank flows create delays, mis-posted cash, and liquidity risks, while regulators and partners demand transparency, fast resolution, and auditable workflows, intensifying the need for real-time, traceable exception management.

 Solution

-A next‑generation Bank‑to‑Bank Payments Exception Management Reconciliation solution provides a single control layer that unifies reconciliation, real‑time break detection, and governed investigation workflows across all major rails, including RTGS, SWIFT gpi, CHAPS, SEPA, Faster Payments, and instant networks.
+Smart Reconciliations provides a single control layer that unifies reconciliation, real-time break detection, and governed investigation workflows across all major rails, including RTGS, SWIFT gpi, CHAPS, SEPA, Faster Payments, and instant networks.
+For institutions seeking a dedicated standalone platform, Smart Payments extends this capability with pre-packaged rail rulebooks and native ISO 20022 support across every payment type.

 Real-time dashboards provide visibility into payment status, exception queues, SLA performance, Nostro/Vostro impacts, and settlement exposures.
 Intraday and end-of-day cycles run concurrently, enabling continuous control rather than retrospective detection.
 This unified approach ensures that exceptions are identified once, resolved once, and consistently applied across all dependent processes, strengthening operational efficiency, transparency, and settlement certainty.